-Here are schools planning to shift middle and/or high school start times later for the 2016-17 school year that have come to our attention: California: Morago Middle School Florida: Leon County Schools (offering OPTIONAL late arrival) Illinois: Normal (Unit 5) Indiana: Monroe County Community Schools Iowa: Iowa City Maine: Biddeford, Saco, Dayton, Orchard Beach districts, plus the Thornton Academy Massachusetts: Canton and Hanover Michigan: Ewen-Trouth Creek Schools Minnesota: Burnsville-Eagan-Savage Schools, Wayzata North Carolina: Durham Rhode Island: East Greenwich South Carolina: Charleston County Tennessee: Germantown Texas: Seguin ISD Vermont: Bennington Virginia: Montgomery County Washington: Bellevue, Seattle
+Here are schools planning to shift middle and/or high school start times later for the 2016-17 school year that have come to our attention: California: Morago Middle School Florida: Leon County Schools (offering OPTIONAL late arrival) Illinois: Normal (Unit 5) Indiana: Monroe County Community Schools Iowa: Iowa City Maine: Biddeford, Saco, Dayton, Orchard Beach districts, plus the Thornton Academy Massachusetts: Canton, Hanover.
+Walpole Michigan: Ewen-Trouth Creek Schools, Ypsilanti Community High School Minnesota: Burnsville-Eagan-Savage Schools, Wayzata North Carolina: Durham Ohio: Pickerington High School Rhode Island: East Greenwich South Carolina: Charleston County Tennessee: Germantown Texas: Seguin ISD Vermont: Bennington Virginia: Montgomery County Washington: Bellevue, Seattle

 The discussion of school start times is occurring all over the United States.
 Some school districts, like Indianapolis, IN and Wilton, CT are leading the charge in making student sleep needs a priority when setting school schedules.

 Other districts are grappling with an earlier start time or deciding to shift to earlier starts as a way to cut costs.

 To include the activity going on in your state, please fill out the form to the right.

 We will update this page with any relevant activity as it becomes known to us.